-Day 2: Personalized Stickers with Silhouette Studio: Create a customized vinyl sticker using the Silhouette Cameo electronic cutting machine.
-Learn the basics of Silhouette Studio graphic design software including adding shapes, designs and text.
+Day 5, October 24: Create a Custom Glider with the Silhouette Cutter: Create a customized glider using the Silhouette Cameo electronic cutting machine.
+Learn the basics of the Silhouette Studio graphic design software including adding shapes, designs and text.

 The library collection includes books, audio books, informational and entertainment videos and DVDs, recorded music, world language materials, a Young Adult collection, an Adult Literacy Collection, Florida Collection, Disney archive as well as magazines for leisure reading and research plus microfilm.